-- \$50 to 55 million to build an LNG liquefaction plant in California, - \$30 to 35 million to build CNG and LNG fueling stations, - \$15 to 20 million to finance the purchase of natural gas vehicles by our customers, and - the balance for general corporate purposes, including making deposits to support our derivative activities, geographic expansion (domestically and perhaps internationally) and to expand our sales and marketing activities.
+- \$50 to 55 million to build an LNG liquefaction plant in California, - \$30 to 35 million to build CNG and LNG fueling stations, - \$15 to 20 million to finance the purchase of natural gas vehicles by our customers, and - any remaining balance for general corporate purposes, including making deposits to support our derivative activities, geographic expansion (domestically and perhaps internationally) and to expand our sales and marketing activities.

-We may also use our proceeds from this offering to acquire additional assets or businesses, though no acquisitions are currently pending.
-We will not receive any of the proceeds from the sale of shares by the selling stockholders.
+We may also use any remaining proceeds from this offering to acquire additional assets or businesses, though no acquisitions are currently pending.
+We will not receive any of the proceeds from any sale of shares by the selling stockholders if the underwriters exercise their option to purchase additional shares to cover any over-allotments.